Ciro Palmieri

-Ciro Palmieri (born 1 February 2000) is an Italian footballer who plays as an attacker for Italian club Nocerina.
+Ciro Palmieri (born 1 February 2000) is an Italian footballer who plays as an attacker for Serie D club Angri.

 Career

 At the age of 13, Palmieri trialed for the youth academy of Chelsea, one of England's most successful clubs, amid interest from the youth academies of Arsenal and Fulham in the English Premier League but the transfer never happened.

 In 2020, he signed for French Ligue 1 side Lille from the youth academy of Napoli in the Italian Serie A, before being sent on loan to Italian third division club Fermana.

 In August 2021 he was signed by Nocerina.